elpekenin/qmk_xap/README.md

 -   Leverage code generation as much as possible
 -   The XAP protocol, client and device implementation can be compiled to WebAssembly and leverage [web_sys](`https://docs.rs/web-sys/latest/web_sys/struct.Usb.html`) crate for WebHID compatibility.
 This could allow a WebApp without Tauri from the same codebase in the Future(tm).

-## Extras on my fork

-- Quantum Painter functionality, with a Microsoft's Paint-like canvas for testing every drawing primitive
-- Some abstractions to control screens from the computer -> `Button`, `Screen` and `Slider` classes, with their own logic.
-- Pressing the "X" button at the top-right doesn't close the client, but goes into background with a systray icon.
-- Hooks to run custom logic on
-    - Startup
-    - Upon receiving a XAP user-level broadcast message
-    - Housekeeping (called every 0.5 seconds)
-    - Device connected
-    - Device disconnected
-    - App (gracefully) closed
-The `UserData` struct can be used to share some info between different hooks (or between calls to the same one)